mmartinezluis/escuela-dominical/README.md

  $ git clone https://github.com/mmartinezluis/escuela-dominical.git
  ```

- Then, in the rroot directoryInstall the needed gems:
+ Then, in the rroot directory install the needed gems:
  ``` javascript
  $ bundle install
  ```